 In Hornbeam we strive for excellence in all we do so always do our best!

-Value of the month: Courage
+Value of the month: Justice

 If you spot your child showing the value of the month, let us know so this can be celebrated in school.